cookpad/mixed_gauge/README.md

 User.all_shards.flat_map {|m| m.find_by(name: 'alice') }.compact
 ```

-When you want find by non-distkey, not recomended tought, you can define finder
+When you want find by non-distkey, not recomended though, you can define finder
 methods to model class.

 ```ruby